Have you Been Charged with Possession of Cocaine in Georgia?

 Defenses to Possession of Cocaine in Georgia

-The police used an illegal stop: One defense available to you that your Lawyer can investigate is whether the police conducted an illegal, stop, detention, or search when they discovered the cocaine.
+The police used an illegal stop: One defense available to you that your Possession of Cocaine Attorney in Georgia can investigate is whether the police conducted an illegal, stop, detention, or search when they discovered the cocaine.
 Police officers must have a Constitutional basis for both stopping you and searching you.
 If the stop is found to be unconstitutional, then anything found as a result of the search will be suppressed.
 If that happens, your case will be dismissed based on a lack of evidence.

 Lack of possession: If you are found in constructive possession of cocaine, then you have a defense that you did not possess it.
 Just being in proximity to cocaine is not enough to prove that you possessed it.
 The State must demonstrate that you possessed it even though you were not in direct proximity to it.
 An example of this is a person riding with two friends in a car.
 He is sitting in the passenger seat and is unaware that there is cocaine under the seat.
 Just because the bag is found under the seat, he was sitting in does not prove that he possessed the drugs.

 Innocence: Witness testimony or an alibi can be used to help prove your innocence.
-If you have any of these things, contact one our Lawyers so they can help you try to get the charges dropped.
+If you have any of these things, contact one of our Georgia Possession of Cocaine Attorneys so they can help you try to get the charges dropped.

 What are not Defenses